djsplice/djsplice.github.io/_posts/2021-01-27-Getting-Started-With-MODOCOSM.md

 ### It's time to get lost! =)
 Time to explore... _WARNING!_: Time **will** start slipping away from you at this point.
 I'm easily able to spend hours at a time listening to the different sounds that emerge from this magical Microcosm effects unit.

-### A Guided Tour
-Here's a YouTube video walking you through the setup of MODOCOSM and about 15 minutes of an audio demo with a few simple loops.
-Leave some coments and let me know what you think!

-<div>{%- include extensions/youtube.html id='OE8eXPWIN3E' -%}</div>